-We are now holding drop in wellbeing events at Queen Mary Hall on at Cambridge Gardens on the first Tuesday of the month alongside the Tuesday Club at CREst.
+We are now holding drop in wellbeing events at Queen Mary Hall on at Cambridge Gardens on the first Tuesday of the month alongside the CREst Tuesday club.

 Many local service providers attend these events: Mind in Kingston, SPEAR, Health Checks, Superhighways, Podiatry, Specsavers, Digital Inclusion Services, Kick It (Smoking Cessation), RBK Benefits Team, Full Cycle Community Project, Kingston Cycling Network, Samaritans, Kingston Adult Education, Kingston Wellbeing Services and the Vaccination team as well as some of the RBKares team.
 Other services available include fuel vouchers, and RBKares are delighted to have become a Hey Girl donation partner.
 In May we were joined by the Specsavers team, who saw 20 clients and provided 19 of them with glasses, making a huge difference to their daily lives.

-On August 3rd, thanks to a grant from The Brothers Trust, we will be able to offer the first of four dental care sessions to some of the most vulnerable people in our community, courtesy of Dentaid Dental Charity.
+A grant from The Brothers Trust has funded dental care sessions frpm Dentaid for some of the most vulnerable people in our community.
 This is a wonderful addition to the event as poor dental care and pain have a significant impact on physical and mental health.

 Refugee Sewing Group

 We are running a weekly transformational community sewing group for refugees, giving them the chance to use our machines to make items to personalise their rooms, make clothes and make Econocooker bags which assist in cooking hot meals in challenging circumstances.
-We are hoping to exhibit their work during summer 2023.
+They were able to exhibit their work in summer 2023.